17 Overview of Julia commands

 Within Pluto, names are idiosyncratic: within the global scope, only a single usage is possible per notebook; functions and variables can be freely renamed; structures can be redefined or renamed; …

-Outside of Pluto, names may be repurposed, even with values of different types (Julia is a dynamic language), save for (generic) function names, which have some special rules and can only be redefined as another function.
+Outside of Pluto, names may be repurposed, even with values of different types (Julia is a dynamic language), save for (generic) function names, which have some special rules and can only be redefined as another method for the function.
 Generic functions are central to Julia’s design.
 Generic functions use a method table to dispatch on, so once a name is assigned to a generic function, it can not be used as a variable name; the reverse is also true.

 17.7 Functions